 Jamie is the Environmental Sustainability Manager at Edinburgh Napier University.
 He is primarily responsible for the development of the University wide Environmental Management System, working with colleagues to ensure the environmental impact of University activity is assessed and reduced.
 Jamie is a member of the Environmental Association for Universities and Colleges Office Bearers Group and represents the EAUC on the SSN Steering Group.
 Historically he has worked for Shetland Islands Council, The City of Edinburgh Council and the Eco-Schools team within Keep Scotland Beautiful.

-Joanna is Public Health Intelligence Advisor for NHS Scotland and has held this position since 2007.
+Joanna is Public Health Intelligence Advisor for Public Health Scotland and has held this position since 2007.
 She has worked in the Public Health Directorate for 10 years and has been involved in supporting the development of evidence informed policy.
 Joanna is also a member of the Scottish (Managed) Sustainable Health Network (SMaSH).
 Joanna has a Master’s in Public Health and PhD: Conceptualisations and Explanatory Models of ‘Psychosis’ among Healers in Uganda.
 “As a public sector employee in the health sector working on climate change and health, joining the SSN is an exciting opportunity to help support and influence the wider public sector to develop strategies and actions which contribute to sustainability, health and reducing health inequalities.”

 Elizabeth Vander MeerClimate Policy Manager, University of Edinburgh